Bluvert

 * change "storage_dir" to your $STORAGE_DIR

-* power on Bluetooth on your mobile phone and check, Bluetooth is working correctly on your machine
+* power on Bluetooth on your mobile phone and check Bluetooth is working correctly on your machine.
+Be sure your mobile phone is listed in bt-devices.csv

 Testing (adding a new message to your queue):

-* Verify, that /tmp/bt.txt is no longer existent.
+* Verify that /tmp/bt.txt does not longer exist.

-* Verify, that $STORAGE_DIR has a new file called 1.bt.txt
+* Verify that in $STORAGE_DIR a new file called 1.bt.txt has been created

 Testing (executing the daemon):